radiodee1/awesome-chatbot/README.md

 2/4/2020 - I am removing all babi-type code from the repository.

+2/28/2020 - I just spent some time on the gpt2 model and getting it to accept commands and even do some question and answer type stuff.
+It will search the internet for wiki articles and then answer questions about them.
+This was fun but not crucial to the overall goals of the project.
+It will even launch system apps for you if you ask it to.
+I use some aiml to do this.
+The aiml is the week link in all of this.

 # Organization
 The folders and files in the project are organized in the following manor.
 The root directory of the project is called `awesome-chatbot`.